 I’ve been hearing a lot about Shroom Dogs, aka vegan mushroom sausages, they seem really popular in the UK.
 It’s great to see!
 I’ve been making sausages like these for years now and there are just so many ways to flavour them up, fill them with big flavours, all very much approved by non-vegans.
-They love em!!
-I’ve made these Shroom Dogs as simple as possible so you can give them a go.
+They love them!!
+I’ve made these Shroom Dogs as simple as possible.

 Also the ‘shrooms’ thing, I know some real mushroom experts and foragers who can’t stand it.
 I just think it’s fun.
 Mushrooms are surely one of my favourite foods, if you spend a few more pennies on a better quality mushroom, the flavour of these sausages goes up a notch or two.

 There are so many new vegan products turning up in the shops, it’s awesome!
 I love the fact I can pop into the shops and pick up things like vegan yoghurt, cheese and milks.
 A few years ago this just wasn’t the case.
 I love the fact that more and more products are being marked as vegan.
 Looks like the dawn of vegan convenience food has arrived!